Update on Go 1.24 tool dependencies

 How do we ensure that users are using the same versions of plugins?

 The Go Protobuf Plugins generally produce slightly different code from version to version, so unless everyone is on the same version, you can end up with small changes every time a user reruns generation.
 This can be confusing, as it’s unclear why so many files change, and it makes reviewers job harder, as they have to constantly skim over files changes that are unrelated to the code being reviewed.
+More alarmingly, generated code behavior may differ from developer to developer!

 -